Our Day Care’s Founder

 Rainbow Chimes International School for Early Education

 In 1980, registered nurse Kathleen Roche, soon to give birth to her first child, began researching local child care facilities.
 To her surprise, she was unable to locate a single program licensed to care for infants in her entire township of over 100,000 residents.
-Thus with $1,500 in borrowed funds, Katie and her husband Jim Tilden founded Rainbow Chimes, a not-for-profit early education and care center that has since welcomed more than 7,000 children
+Thus, with $1,500 in borrowed funds, Katie and her husband Jim Tilden founded Rainbow Chimes, a not-for-profit early childhood education and care center that has since welcomed more than 7,000 children.

-Today, Katie is Executive Director of Rainbow Chimes and manages a dedicated staff of more than 50 employees, engaging children with an active learning approach that encourages them to make thoughtful decisions on their own in order to help prepare them for success throughout their school and young adult lives.
+Today, Katie is Executive Director of Rainbow Chimes here in the greater Huntington, New York, area and manages a dedicated staff of more than 50 employees, engaging children with an active learning approach that encourages them to make thoughtful decisions on their own, which helps prepare them for success throughout their school and young adult lives.

 In addition to her career at Rainbow Chimes, Katie has served on the Suffolk County Department of Social Services Child Care Advisory Committee, as a Board Member for the Child Care Council of Suffolk, and as President of the Child Care Administrators’ Association.
 She is a member of the Leadership Huntington Council and has been a grant writer and consultant for the design and establishment of dependent care facilities.

-Among Katie’s notable achievements are induction into the Beta Gamma Sigma International Honor Society of Commerce and recognition in Cambridge Who’s Who and The International Women’s Leadership Association.
-She received recognition as a New York State Woman of Distinction in the 5th Senate District was honored with Suffolk County’s Woman in History Award.
-Katie was also awarded the Sage Publication’s best conference paper by a public /nonprofit student at the Academy of Management.
+Among Katie’s notable achievements are induction into the Beta Gamma Sigma International Honor Society of Commerce, and recognition in Cambridge Who’s Who and The International Women’s Leadership Association.
+She was recognized as a New York State Woman of Distinction in the 5th Senate District and was honored with Suffolk County’s Woman in History Award.
+Katie was also awarded the Sage Publication’s best conference paper by a public/nonprofit student at the Academy of Management.